qing-zou/Gen-SToRM/README.md

 #### Final notes:
 The code is provided to support reproducible research.

-The dataset is not public and has copyright.
-If you use this dataset in your research, please cite our work.
+The dataset is **NOT public** and has copyright.
+If you want to use this dataset in your research, please contact us at zou-qing@uiowa.edu

 If the code is giving any error or some files are missing then you may open an issue or directly email me at zou-qing@uiowa.edu